weecology/lab-manual/Annual-self-assessment.md

 How do you go about doing this?

 1. We recommend including the following components:
-    * For students/postdocs: When do you think you will be completing this phase of your training? (this puts in perspective how much time you have to complete your tasks to achieve your goals)
+    * For students/postdocs: When do you think you will be completing this phase of your training? (*This puts in perspective how much time you have to complete your tasks to achieve your goals*)
-    * What are your long-term career plans?
-(This helps focus in on what kind of things you should be doing)
+    * What are your long-term career plans? (*This helps focus in on what kind of things you should be doing*)
+    * What parts of your current job do you like and not like and how does this related to your career plans? (*This helps make sure your career plans fit with your interests*)
-    * Given your long-term plans, what do you think you need to do to be successful?
-(These are what we will call your goals)
+    * Given your long-term plans, what do you think you need to do to be successful? (*These are what we will call your goals*)
     * What did you accomplish this year towards accomplishing your goals?
-    * What are your plans for next year for working towards your goals?
-(Be as specific as you can be.
+    * What are your plans for next year for working towards your goals? (*Be as specific as you can be.
 Are there particular projects you plan to start/finish?
-Is there specific training or experiences you think you need to succeed in reaching your goals?)
+Is there specific training or experiences you think you need to succeed in reaching your goals?*)

 2. It should be written down.
 This gives you a record next year of what you thought you needed to be doing so you can compare what you did with what you wanted to do.